 We have developed additional supply chain management processes, which includes extensive tracking and delivery of key personal protective equipment ("PPE") and supplies and sharing resources across all facilities.
 However, we are also experiencing supply chain disruptions and could experience significant price increases in equipment, pharmaceuticals and medical supplies, particularly PPE.
-Pandemic-related staffing difficulties and equipment, pharmaceutical and medical supplies shortages may impact our ability to treat patients at our facilities.
+Pandemic-related staffing difficulties and equipment, pharmaceutical supplies shortages may impact our ability to treat patients at our facilities.
 Such shortages could lead to us paying higher prices for supplies, equipment and labor and an increase in overtime hours paid to our employees.

-At March 31, 2020, we had approximately \$81.0 million of cash and cash equivalents and approximately \$485.0 million of available borrowing capacity under our revolving line of credit.
-In early April 2020, we borrowed \$100.0 million on our revolving line of credit to enhance our cash position in response to the potential impact of COVID-19 on our future liquidity.
+At June 30, 2020, we had approximately \$211.9 million of cash and cash equivalents and \$485.6 million of available borrowing capacity under our revolving line of credit.
 In response to the estimated financial impact of the COVID-19 pandemic, we are pursuing various actions intended to enhance our financial flexibility including, among other things, the benefits described in the "CARES Act and other Regulatory Developments" herein.
 In addition, we are evaluating and undertaking certain additional steps to mitigate the financial impact, including:

-- reducing maintenance and expansion capital expenditures; - managing corporate and facility-level staffing costs by reducing hours, implementing employee furloughs and implementing a hiring freeze for non-clinical staff; - cancelling all non-essential business travel; - reducing discretionary expenditures and temporarily reducing marketing spending; - · negotiating with our vendors and lessors for discounts and/or revised payment terms; and - closely managing our working capital as our facilities continue to bill and collect for services rendered and extend payments on traditional accounts payables.
+- reducing maintenance and expansion capital expenditures; - managing corporate and facility-level staffing costs by aligning staffing to patient volumes and implementing a hiring freeze for non-clinical staff; - limiting all non-essential business travel; - reducing discretionary expenditures and temporarily reducing marketing spending; - negotiating with our vendors and lessors for discounts and/or revised payment terms; and - closely managing our working capital as our facilities continue to bill and collect for services rendered and extend payments on traditional accounts payables.